Archibald Bethune, 13th Earl of Lindsay: Early life

-Archibald Lionel Bethune was born on 14 August 1872 at Garnock, North Ayrshire, Scotland.
+Archibald Lionel Bethune was born on 14 August 1872 at Frenchay, Gloucestershire, England.
 He was the second son of David Bethune, 11th Earl of Lindsay and Emily Marian Crosse.
 Before his parents' marriage, his mother was widowed from Capt.
 Edmund Charles Barnes.
 His elder brother, Reginald, married Beatrice Mary Shaw (daughter of John Shaw of Welburn Hall), His younger sister, Lady Muriel Maud Stuart Bethune, married Watkin James Yuille Strang Watkins of Shotton Hall, Shropshire, and, after his death, Joseph Alexander Drummond Kirkpatrick.

 His paternal grandparents were David Ayton-Lindsay and Jane Emilia Ayton.
 His maternal grandfather was Robert Crosse of Doctors' Commons, London.

 Career

 Upon the death of his elder brother Reginald on 14 January 1939, he succeeded as the 22nd Lord Lindsay of the Byres, the 12th Lord Kilbirny and Drumry, the 13th Earl of Lindsay, the 13th Lord Parbroath, the 12th Viscount of Garnock, all in the Peerage of Scotland.